cccampb2/cccampb2/README.md

 ### 🌐 Personal Landing Page

 > I’m currently updating my personal landing page any chance I get.
-The site is to showcase my projects, provide contact information, and share more about who I am as a developer.
+This is a place I will be showcasing my projects, provide contact information, and share more about who I am as a developer.
 It will serve as a centralized hub for potential employers and collaborators to explore my work.
 [Current Build](https://cccampb2.github.io/landingPage/)

 ## 🎯 Goals
 	•	Become a full-time full stack engineer